SSL Certificate Monitoring 101: A Guide for Indie Devs and Self-Hosters

 Practical Steps to Begin Monitoring

-1. Choose a Monitoring Service: Select a simple tool that fits your needs and budget.
+1. Choose a Monitoring Service: Select a simple certificate monitoring tool that fits your needs and budget.

-3. Configure Alerts: Ensure you're set to receive notifications with sufficient lead time before expiration (at least 2-4 weeks ahead).
+3. Configure Alerts: Ensure you're set to receive notifications with sufficient lead time before expiration (at least 2 weeks).

-4. Maintain and Review: Occasionally login to review your monitoring setup and confirm that alerts are active and settings remain correct.
+4. Maintain and Review: Login every few months to review your monitoring setup and confirm that alerts are active and properly configured.

-For indie hackers and self-hosters, staying on top of SSL certificates doesn't have to be complicated.
-Avoid tomorrow's stressful outages by setting up basic monitoring with CertNotifier in less than 2 minutes today.
+Staying on top of SSL certificates doesn't have to be complicated.
+Avoid tomorrow's stressful outages by setting up certificate monitoring with CertNotifier in less than 2 minutes today.